 Was Peter torturing the Madison coven or did he just lean on the witches he thought were most likely to talk, the way he pressured and flattered Gillian?

 Owen Teale is doing a fantastic job as Peter- I absolutely loathe him.
 Gerbert (Trevor Eve) at least has some style and cares about a few things other than power, even though he does terrible things, too.
-Peter doesn’t seem to have any redeeming qualities.
+Peter doesn’t seem to have any redeeming qualities, except maybe his love for the long dead Rebecca Bishop, which has become twisted into ambition to master all aspects of the higher magic they both studied.
 The fact that I don’t hate Gerbert is thanks to Trevor Eve and the writing.
 Same with Domenico and Baldwin.
 Gregg Chillin and Trystan Gravelle have given their villains enough nuance this season that they are intriguing instead of just evil.
 I appreciate this with Baldwin in particular, who I always thought got a bad rap in the books.

 Images courtesy of AMC/Sky One.